IanRr/listening-reminder/README.md

 # GMU MONDAY REMINDER EXTENSION

-this is a Chrome extension to help anyone who wants to remember to just listen
+This is a Chrome extension to help anyone who wants to remember to just listen.

+**Heads up though!
+It won't affect your phone's Facebook app.
+I don't know how to do that yet or possibly ever**

 It's maybe a little clumsy but also whatever?
 To paraphrase R. Beef Kazenzakis, "It's not like even know if you care." ...
 If you do, there's a few things I'd like to do to expand it, like for example make it work with other groups besides [God Messed Up And Here We Are](https://www.facebook.com/groups/862008810509325)